per2jensen/scrubexif/README.md

 This ensures output is not overwritten and prevents silently skipping files.

 The reason to delete a duplicate by default is that the files are probably not that important, mostly used to give viewers a quick glance.
-Also it conserves disk.
+It also conserves disk space.

 ```bash
 # Move duplicates to /photos/errors instead of deleting